 Remove forms carefully to prevent damage to the concrete.
-For structural applications forms shall remain until the required compressive strength has been reached.
+For structural applications and clarigester repairs, forms shall remain until the required compressive strength has been reached.
 The Contractor shall be responsible for all damages resulting from improper or premature removal of forms.